-- Emphasis on leveraging cost advantages.

-- Strong growth in utilization of mobile health systems, software, and access to information.

-- Emerging care models (i.e. Zoomcare).

-- Virtual appointments.

-- An estimated 5 to 8% of Boomers will age in multi-family retirement and care facilities.
+- Emphasis on leveraging cost advantages. - Strong growth in utilization of mobile health systems, software, and access to information. - Emerging care models including smaller, distributed clinics (i.e. Zoomcare). - Video or phone appointments. - An estimated 5 to 8% of Boomers will age in multi-family retirement and care facilities.

-The Blue Mountain Hospital district, based in John Day is the center of the health care industry in the county, and the county's largest employer.
+The Blue Mountain Hospital district, based in John Day, is the center of the health care industry in the county, and the county's largest employer.
 The facility offers general medical and surgical services and some specialized care.
 This sector accounted for 449 jobs in 2017, with average annual wages of \$35,136.
 The sector is expected to add 118 new jobs over the next twenty years, accounting for 15.8% of projected growth.